odradev/odradev.github.io/docusaurus/docs/backends/03-casper.md

 It is a special Casper argument that enables the access to account's main purse.

 Currently `casper-client` doesn't allow building such arguments.
 You have to build it using your SDK.
+See an example in the [Tutorial section].

 ## Execution